Brooke Candy: Public image

-Candy is known for her extreme and versatile fashion style and her emphasis on sex.
-Candy recalled being previously advised by record executives not to create a "sexual" music video for her single, "I Wanna Fuck Right Now."
-Sia described Candy as a "feminista glam alien" while Grimes called her a "muse."
-Vogue profiled Candy in July, 2014, saying "For all her shape-shifting, perhaps it's helpful to think of Brooke Candy as a tabula rasa whose videos, concerts, and everyday appearances each necessitate a different character.
+Candy is known for her extreme and versatile fashion style and emphasizing sex.
+She recalled having been advised by record executives not to create a "sexual" music video for her single, "I Wanna Fuck Right Now."
+Sia said Candy is a "feminista glam alien" and Grimes called her a "muse."
+Vogue profiled Candy in July 2014, saying "For all her shape-shifting, perhaps it's helpful to think of Brooke Candy as a tabula rasa whose videos, concerts, and everyday appearances each necessitate a different character.
 Together, they make her a fashion plate palimpsest."

-Vice blogger Ali Carman asked Candy, in an interview, if she was offended that her internet persona was considered fake.
-Candy replied: "My persona is a reality to me, you know.
-Like I would never rap and act hood if it wasn't actually my mentality and I wouldn't perform in a super-sexual way if being a stripper wasn't the way I made money."
+In an interview, Vice blogger Ali Carman asked Candy if she was offended that her internet persona was considered fake.
+Candy replied, "My persona is a reality to me, you know...
+I would never rap and act hood if it wasn't actually my mentality and I wouldn't perform in a super-sexual way if being a stripper wasn't the way I made money."
 MTV called Candy's look "super hardcore", a "breath of fresh, fearless air", and a prayer answered by the pop goddesses.
-Calling her the "Freaky Princess", The Guardian journalist Michael Cragg agreed with the stripper-turned-rapper's alias, comparing her to Xena, the Warrior Princess.
+Saying she is a "freaky princess", The Guardian journalist Michael Cragg agreed with the stripper-turned-rapper's alias and compared her to Xena, the Warrior Princess.

-Candy's fashion has been described as a distinctive stripper-meets-Tumblr aesthetic and often collaborates with fashion designer Seth Pratt.
-Following trends in stan culture, Candy has nicknamed her fanbase #FagMob.

-Candy has been open about her struggles with bipolar disorder and her methods of managing it through artistic self-expression and tattoos.
+Candy's fashion is said to be a distinctive stripper-meets-Tumblr aesthetic and often collaborates with fashion designer Seth Pratt.
+After trends in "stan culture", Candy nicknamed her fanbase #FagMob.
+She has been open about her struggles with bipolar disorder and her methods of managing it through artistic self-expression and tattoos.

 Activism

-Candy is a vocal proponent of the legalization of sex work and legality of recreational use of marijuana.
-She also expresses strong feminist ideals and identifies as a liberal.
+Candy is a vocal proponent of legalizing sex work and the legality of recreational use of marijuana.
+She expresses strong feminist ideals and identifies as being a liberal.

 Personal life

 Candy is openly pansexual.
-She has several tattoos, including the name "Gotti" tattooed on the inside of her forearm in honor of John Gotti, after whom she has also named her puppy.
+She has an extensive amount of tattoos including the name "Gotti" tattooed on the inside of her forearm for John Gotti, after whom she named her dog when it was a puppy.
+She hosts a blog dedicated to photography.
 Candy lived with Seth Pratt as his roommate during her career beginnings.
-She married fellow tattoo artist Kyle England in 2019.
-The two met after Candy hired him as her tattoo artist.
-She stated that he changed her opinion on "relationships and monogamy."
-Candy also hosts a blog dedicated to photography.
+She is a tattoo artist and married Kyle England, a fellow tattooist in 2019.
+They met when Candy hired him as her tattoo artist.
+She said that he changed how she feels about "relationships and monogamy."
+In February 2026, she announced her divorce from England after seven years of marriage.